flare-foundation/governance-proposals/FIP/FIP_10.md

 This proposal intends to create an incentive structure across the entire Flare network to encourage providers to participate in all Flare protocols.
 The incentive structure will:

-* Improve the accuracy and security of the Flare Time Series Oracle feeds: scaling (anchor) and fast-updates (block latency)
+* Improve the accuracy and security of the Flare Time Series Oracle feeds, scaling (anchor) and fast-updates (block latency)
-* Encourage correct behavior of providers
+* Encourage good behavior from providers
-* Bolster the stability of the network

-According to the incentive structure, providers will be required to meet the minimal participation requirements for every protocol during each reward epoch, or they will receive a penalty in the form of a strike.
-If too many strikes in a short period of time are received, rewards for certain epochs will be burned.
-Implementing this structure will extend Flare’s mission as an L1 enshrined-oracle network that offers total security for all protocols.
+* Extend Flare’s mission as an L1 enshrined-oracle network that offers total security for all protocols.

 If this proposal is accepted: